 “This will ultimately result in lower prices for all South Australian households”.

-Australian lending company RateSetter has been chosen to administer the subsidy and finance provided from the federally owned Clean Energy Finance Corporation (CEFC).
+Australian lending company Plenti has been chosen to administer the subsidy and finance provided by the federally owned Clean Energy Finance Corporation (CEFC).

-CEFC CEO Ian Learmonth said: “We’re pleased to be working with the South Australian Government and RateSetter to help more households take advantage of this program.
+CEFC CEO Ian Learmonth said: “We’re pleased to be working with the South Australian Government and Plenti to help more households take advantage of this program.

 “Home battery solutions, which help householders get more out of their rooftop solar PV, can help cut energy costs and reduce carbon emissions – making both good economic and environmental sense.”